certbot/certbot/docs/contributing.rst

 Installer
 ---------

-Installers classes exist to actually setup the certificate and be able to enhance the configuration.
-(Turn on HSTS, redirect to HTTPS, etc).
-You can indicate your abilities through the :meth:`~.IInstaller.supported_enhancements` call.
+Installers classes exist to actually setup the certificate in a server, possibly tweak the security configuration to make it more correct and secure (Fix some mixed content problems, turn on HSTS, redirect to HTTPS, etc).
+Installer plugins tell the main client about their abilities to do the latter via the :meth:`~.IInstaller.supported_enhancements` call.
 We currently only have one Installer written (still developing), `~.ApacheConfigurator`.

+Installers and Authenticators will oftentimes be the same class/object (because for instance both tasks can be performed by a webserver like nginx) though this is not always the case (the standalone plugin is an authenticator that listens on port 443, but it cannot install certs; a postfix plugin would be an installer but not an authenticator).

-Installers and Authenticators will oftentimes be the same class/object.
-Installers and Authenticators are kept separate because it should be possible to use the `~.StandaloneAuthenticator` (it sets up its own Python server to perform challenges) with a program that cannot solve challenges itself.
-(Imagine MTA installers).
+Installers and Authenticators are kept separate because it should be possible to use the `~.StandaloneAuthenticator` (it sets up its own Python server to perform challenges) with a program that cannot solve challenges itself (Such as MTA installers).

 Installer Development